benui-dev/notgdc-site/_pages/faq.md

 ### Can I do a live stream presentation?

-We are considering hosting some live talks on Discord and Twitch.
-If you're interested, come chat in the [{%- include icon.html icon="discord" -%}Discord](https://discord.notgdc.io/)!
+Yes!
+We are running live talks on Discord this year!
+Check out the <a href="https://docs.google.com/spreadsheets/d/1o7NaKm_rlT3spANVOmxQPYyb7zpO6eIWUHLGGaSBFKI/edit#gid=0">current schedule</a>, and come chat on [{%- include icon.html icon="discord" -%}Discord](https://discord.notgdc.io/) to book your slot!

 ### Can I submit something that multiple people worked on?